Grayscale image of a robotic arm in a clean, modern environment.

 If you’re an attorney, a paralegal, or a legal assistant, you know how busy your schedule can be.
 Reviewing a 200-page deposition transcript while ticking deadlines can be time-consuming.
 It can be exhausting to you as well, both physically and psychologically.

 Sifting through pages of testimony to extract the key facts isn’t as easy as it seems.
 Legal professionals understand the challenge of identifying what truly matters while maintaining accuracy, clarity, and quality.
-Creating a reliable summary of deposition requires more than just reading.
-It demands a keen understanding of what makes testimony relevant, actionable, and strategically useful.

 This guide takes you through a complete checklist of dos and don’ts to help you draft summaries that are both efficient and effective.